How to Find & Replace Outdated Windows Drivers

 Drivers are available for your video card, audio, motherboard, and much more.
 However, you don’t always need to update your drivers for the sake of it.
 If everything is working well on your system, then you might be better off leaving them well alone.
 If they do need updating, though, we’ve rounded up a number of different methods to help you.

 Be sure to head to the comments section afterward to let us know what methods you use to update your outdated drivers.

 Check Your Drivers

-While you’ll have drivers installed on your system, you may not know precisely what they are or what version you’re using.
-It’s easy to find this information out.
-Press Windows key + R to launch the Run menu, type cmd, then hit Return to load up Command Prompt.
-Type driverquery and hit Return to get a list of every driver installed on your system and when that driver was published.
+If you’re running anything from Windows XP to Windows 8, you can use the Command Prompt to find this information.
+Press Windows key + X and click Command Prompt.
+Type driverquery and hit Enter to get a list of every driver installed on your system and when that driver was published.

 You can also type driverquery > driver.txt to export all that information into a handy text file.
 The file will save into wherever your command prompt path is set to.
 So in my example above, that’d be C:\Users\Joe.